 SQL SELECT INTO

-Here is a clear, practical, and complete guide to the SQL SELECT INTO statement, including examples for SQL Server, PostgreSQL, and MySQL.
+Here is a simple and complete guide to the SQL SELECT INTO statement.
+It includes examples for SQL Server, PostgreSQL, and MySQL.

 SELECT INTO creates a new table and inserts the results of a SELECT query into it.